Mouthwash is often misunderstood.

 And lastly, TheraBreath found “At the conclusion of a 24-hour clinical efficacy evaluation conducted in 30 subjects, TheraBreath Oral Rinse was associated with the following improvements: Malodour of the breath was significantly improved immediately after and 12 hours and 15 minutes after a single use of the test product.
 TheraBreath was the only product proven in the laboratory trial to last beyond 12 hours.”

 Choosing the right mouthwash

-Ideally we would love a mouthwash to taste of our favourite food or drink but leave us with the a lovely fresh breath feeling.
-Sadly this is not the always the case.
+Ideally, we would love a mouthwash to taste of our favorite food or drink but leave us with the lovely fresh breath feeling.
+Sadly this is not always the case.

 Mouthwashes do not always taste that great.
 It is not all about the taste, it is about the effectiveness of the mouthwash and how well it meets your needs.

 As suggested earlier in the article there are different types of mouthwash suited to certain users and designed for specific purposes.